Deducibility of Identicals, Reflection Principle and Synthetic Connectives: Preliminaries

-The `if' direction corresponds to the following formation rule.
+The `if' direction corresponds to the following formation rule:

-The `only if' direction corresponds to the following rule.
+The `only if' direction corresponds to the following rule:

-This implicit reflection rule contains the connective at issue in the premise.
-Hence, we construct the equivalent rule which does not contain the connective in the premise.
-We first substitute $A\tensor B$ into the context $\Delta$ and obtain the identity.
-Secondly, we replace $A$ and $B$ in $A, B\vdash A\tensor B$ with $\Gamma_1$ and $\Gamma_2$ respectively by the cut rule.
+This implicit reflection rule contains the connective under consideration in its premise.
+Therefore, we construct an equivalent rule that does not contain the connective in the premise.
+First, we substitute $A \tensor B$ for the context $\Delta$ and obtain the identity.
+Second, we replace $A$ and $B$ in the sequent $A, B \vdash A \tensor B$ by $\Gamma_1$ and $\Gamma_2$, respectively, using the cut rule.

-Finally, we obtain the following rule.
+Finally, we obtain the following rule: